http://abess.miami.edu

 ECS 310.
 Sustainable Living.
 3 Credit Hours.

-Sustainable Living explores ways of living that can be sustained for thousands of years, without further damage to earth, ocean and atmosphere.
-Topics covered include renewable energy, agricultural practices, water issues, green building, low carbon transportation and healthy living/eating.
-Students advocate for sustainable practices of their choice in writing and in oral/visual presentations.
-Frequent field trips.
+Sustainable Living explores the systems that support life on the planet, how those systems are unsustainable, and the kinds of policies that will allow human development without further damage to earth, ocean, and atmosphere.
+Topics covered include renewable energy, land-use practices, water issues, green building, transportation, and healthy living/eating.
+Students advocate for sustainable practices of their choice in writing and in oral/visual presentations

 Components: LEC.